A look at every jersey the Utah Jazz have worn

 Utah added a black and copper alternate jersey in the 1998-99 season and wore it until 2004.

-The Jazz wore the purple mountain throwback jerseys from this era in several games in the 2019-20 season.
+The Jazz wore the purple mountain throwback jerseys from this era in several games in the 2019-20 season and the 2022-23 season.

 2004-2010

-Note: Editor’s note: This article was originally published in June 2022.
-It has been updated to reflect the Jazz rebrand announced in June 2024.